In this post, we are going to look at the main CAD (Computer-Aided Design) software available, within our section dedicated to 3D design and printing.

 Low-Range Sector

-We start by mentioning AutoCAD, the undisputed leader in 2D CAD that also incorporates 3D functions.
-Although in 3D it is very limited, especially by the interface, sometimes it can be sufficient for simple models.
+We start by mentioning AutoCAD, the undisputed leader in 2D CAD which also incorporates 3D functions.
+Although in 3D it is very limited, especially due to the interface, sometimes it can be sufficient for simple models.

-We also have Sketchup Pro, the paid version of Sketchup that adds many new functions such as CAD model export and import, or solid shape tools.
+We also have Sketchup Pro, the paid version of Sketchup that adds many new functions such as CAD model export and import or solid modeling tools.

-Finally, we have Fusion 360, a future bet of the company Autodesk to develop a collaborative, cloud-based CAD software that incorporates solid, surface, and mesh functions simultaneously.
+Finally, we have Fusion 360, a bet by Autodesk to develop a cloud-based, collaborative CAD software that incorporates solid, surface, and mesh functions simultaneously.

-Originally Fusion360 had a license for makers and hobbyists that allows us to use it for non-commercial projects.
-However, subsequent changes to the licensing placed very important restrictions on its use so it is no longer a suitable option for domestic projects.
+Originally Fusion360 had a license for makers and hobbyists that allowed us to use it for non-commercial projects.
+Later they made licensing changes that placed very important restrictions on its use.
+It remains a valid option for domestic projects, although I do not recommend its use due to the uncertainty it generates for me.

 Mid-Range Sector

-All these software incorporate the “traditional” functions of CAD, such as solid operations, surfaces, drafting, parametric design, direct editing, integration with PDM, machine export.
+All these software incorporate the “traditional” CAD functions, such as solid operations, surfaces, drafting, parametric design, direct editing, PDM integration, export to machines.

-In addition, they begin to incorporate (or already have to some degree, but are focused on improving) more advanced features such as finite element simulation, electrical design, generative design, tools for additive manufacturing, and reverse engineering.
+Furthermore, they are beginning to incorporate (or already have to some degree, but are focused on improving) more advanced features such as finite element simulation, electrical design, generative design, tools for additive manufacturing, and reverse engineering.

 We also have Autodesk Inventor, the mid-range CAD alternative from the American company, which integrates with the rest of the company’s software to form a powerful and professional Suite.

-Finally, we have Siemens’ Solid Edge, which has a certain presence in Europe, although it is more unknown outside of it.
+Finally, we have Solid Edge by Siemens, which has a certain presence in Europe, although it is less known outside of it.
 Especially notable for its direct editing tools (synchronous mode).

 High-Range Sector

-Here we have the most advanced CAD software, powerful and with a higher cost.
+Here we have the most advanced, powerful, and expensive CAD software.
 They incorporate advanced surface design functions, advanced multiphysics simulation, and the most advanced calculation functions.

-Because of their cost and complexity, we are not going to focus too much on these software since it is difficult for us to use them within the maker and hobbyist field (unless you have a “spare” Catia license
+Due to their cost and complexity, we won’t focus too much on this software as it is difficult for us to use them within the maker and hobbyist field (unless you happen to have a spare Catia license lying around

-Surely the reference is the almighty Catia from the Dassault company.
-Catia is widely used in the aerospace, naval, and automotive industry.
+Surely the reference is the all-powerful Catia by Dassault.
+Catia is widely used in the aerospace, naval, and automotive industries.

-Other options are Siemens’ Unigraphics and PTC Corporation’s Creo Parametric (formerly Pro/e), widely used CAD software in the USA.
-Finally, mention Autodesk Alias, a software focused on the design of curved surfaces, used in automotive and conceptual design.
+Other options are Unigraphics by Siemens and Creo Parametric (formerly Pro/e) by PTC Corporation, a CAD software widely used in the USA.
+Finally, mention Autodesk Alias, a software focused on curved surface design, used in automotive and conceptual design.

 Conclusion

-If not, and you have to use CAD exclusively in the hobbies and maker field, the logical option is FreeCAD.
+If that’s not the case, and you have to use exclusively CAD from the hobby and maker field, the logical option is FreeCAD.
 It represents an important effort by the community to achieve software with many of the functions of commercial software.

 And you, what CAD software do you use?
-Do you miss any CAD software in the post?
+Do you miss any CAD software in this post?
 If you want, leave us your comment!